devtron-labs/hacktoberfest2022/Docs/doc-contribution-guidelines.md

 - Do Not use unnecessary capitalization except titles (all-caps for first initial letters).

 If you're interested in writing new content or in thoroughly revising existing content, open an issue describing what you want to do.
+Feel free to connect with the maintainers at [Discord Channel](https://discord.devtron.ai/) for any queries or suggestions.

 Get feedback on your proposal.